tomstafford/choice-engine-text/libet2.md

 To my mind [the demonstration that you can use fMRI to reproduce the Libet effect](http://www.nature.com/neuro/journal/v11/n5/full/nn.2112.html) but with brain signals changing up to 10 seconds before the movement (and an above chance accuracy at predicting the movement made), only reinforces this point.
 We all believe that the mind has something to do with the brain, so finding patterns in the brain at one point which predict actions in the mind at a later point isn’t surprising.

-The power of Libet’s experiment relies as much on our false intuitions about the mind more than conclusively demonstrating anything new about freewill.
+The power of Libet’s experiment relies as much on our false intuitions about the mind, rather than conclusively demonstrating anything new about freewill.

 We all share, to some degree, common but flawed intuitions that our minds are separate from our brains (known as dualism).
-This makes any result showing a connection between our minds and brains surprising.
-We also share the intuition that our experience of things is accurate, so tend to interpret the experience of when we made a choice as reliable, but that doesn't mean that when we think we decided was actually when we decided.
+This makes any result showing a connection between our minds and brains feel surprising.
+We also share the intuition that our experience of things is accurate, so tend to interpret the experience of when we made a choice as reliable, but that doesn't mean that when we thing we decided was actually when we decided.
 If deciding isn't a think that happens at a fixed point in time, decisions can still be ours, even if some brain activity changes before we realise we've decided.<sup>[3](#footnote3)</sup>.

 &#9744; &#9744;